 (3) The Smartness Economy: In the late 1800s, if you wanted a good idea for a new business, all you needed was to take an existing tool, say a drill or a washboard, and add electricity to it—thus creating a power drill or a washing machine.

-In the 2020s, AI will be the electricity.
+In the 2020s, Artificial Intelligence will be the electricity.
 In other words, take any existing tool, and add a layer of smartness.
 So cell phones became smartphones and stereo speakers became smart speakers and cars become autonomous vehicles.

-Example: We all know the big names incorporating AI into their business models—from Amazon to Salesforce.
-But more AI startups arise each day: 965 AI-related companies in the U.S. raised $13.5 billion in venture capital through the first 9 months of last year, according to the National Venture Capital Association.
+Example: We all know the big names incorporating Artificial Intelligence into their business models—from Amazon to Salesforce.
+But more Artificial Intelligence startups arise each day: 965 AI-related companies in the U.S. raised $13.5 billion in venture capital through the first 9 months of last year, according to the National Venture Capital Association.
 The most highly valued of them all is Nuro, a driverless grocery delivery service valued at $2.7 billion.
-Expect AI to continue transforming most businesses in the 2020s.
+Expect AI technology to continue transforming most businesses in the 2020s.